Stock market circuit breakers

 - Trading stops temporarily when the market declines to set thresholds

-- Cool-down period applies to stocks and stock index futures
+- Cool-down period applies to stocks, options, and stock index futures

 - The market can reopen far from where it closed

 The US stock-market circuit breakers are temporary trading halts designed to give the market a “time out” and allow it to regroup.
-In recent weeks, circuit breakers have triggered several times as market volatility has reached its highest levels in years.
+Circuit breakers can be triggered several times when there's a lot of market volatility.

 It’s important to understand how circuit breakers work, and how these interruptions may affect your trading and investing decisions.

-Trading is halted in US stocks when the S&P 500 (SPX) falls a certain percentage below the previous day’s closing price:
+Trading is halted in when the S&P 500 (SPX) falls a certain percentage below the previous day’s closing price:

 Circuit breaker 3: If the SPX falls 20% below the previous day’s close, trading stops for the remainder of the day, regardless of what time it is.